komi1230/portfolio/content/top/about.md

-# About me
+# About

 ![my image](/img/me.jpg)

+## Introduction

 My name is Yusuke Kominami.

 I'm 23 years old and living in Tokyo.
-And I work at SoftBank as a machine learning engineer and at Aiful as a technical adviser.
+And I work as machine learning engineer and also as technical adviser.

 I graduated from the faculty of Science in Kyoto University, majored Biology at [Takada Lab](http://theory.biophys.kyoto-u.ac.jp/).